benjamin-heasly/pyramid/docs/psychopy-demo/README.md

       first_row_is_header: true
 ```

-This in cludes the name of the CSV file to read, which we can also change later when we invoke Pyramid from the command line.
+This in cludes the name of the CSV file to read
+We can also specify the file name later, from the command line.
-It tells Pyramid that the CSV starts with a header line of column names.
+`first_row_is_header` tells Pyramid that the CSV starts with a header line of column names.
 We'll use these column names below.

+### column config

 Continuing in the same `readers` section, we configure the CSV columns that Pyramid should look for and how to interpret them.

-We'll select one column to interpret as numeric events:
- - column `trial.started` as a buffer of start times named `trial_started`
+We'll interpret the `trial.started` column as a buffer of trial start times named `trial_started`.

 ```
       column_config: